ilduchea/travel-api/README.md

 ## Description

 This is an API that includes data for destinations and reviews of destinations.
 It includes Authentication using Devise and JWT tokens.
-It also features API versioning.
+It also features API versioning and pagination.
 It includes multiple scopes listed below for querying.

 Users can access: